baremaximum/rust-actix-web/README.md

 $ faas-cli up -f test-function.yml
 ```

+## Architecture
+Cargo uses the host architecture as the build target.
+This behavior can be modified by adding a `--target` flag in the template Dockerfile.

 ## Example - Bean counter

 This example demonstrates how to create a function that uses application state to keep track of a counter that can safely be read and modified by multiple threads.
 Users can send PATCH requests to the function with a 32 bit signed integer, and the function adds that value to the current count, and responds with the new count.